-Janice Lee is a Korean-American writer, editor, publisher, and shamanic healer.
-She is the author of 7 books of fiction, creative nonfiction & poetry, most recently:The Sky Isn’t Blue (Civil Coping Mechanisms, 2016), Imagine a Death (The Operating System, 2021), and Separation Anxiety (CLASH Books, 2022).
-She writes about interspecies communication, plants & personhood, the filmic long take, slowness, the apocalypse, architectural spaces, inherited trauma, and the concept of han in Korean culture, and asks the question, how do we hold space open while maintaining intimacy?
-She combines shamanic and energetic healing with plant & animal medicine and teaches workshops on inherited trauma, healing, and writing.
-She is Founder & Executive Editor of Entropy and Co-Founder of The Accomplices LLC.
-She currently lives in Portland, where she is an Assistant Professor of Creative Writing at Portland State University.
-She can be found online at https://janicel.com.
+Janice Lee is a Korean American writer, teacher, spiritual scholar, and shamanic healer.
+She is the author of 7 books of fiction, creative nonfiction, and poetry, most recently Imagine a Death Texas Review Press, 2021) and Separation Anxiety (CLASH Books, 2022).
+She writes about interspecies communication, the filmic long take, slowness, the apocalypse, architectural spaces, inherited trauma, and the Korean concept of han, and asks the question, how do we hold space open while maintaining intimacy?
+Incorporating shamanic and energetic healing, Lee teaches workshops on inherited trauma, healing, and writing.
+She is a mesa-carrying practitioner of the Q’ero tradition of medicine work and a practitioner of Zen Buddhism in the tradition of Plum Village and Thich Nhat Hanh.
+She also incorporates elements of ancestral healing work, Korean shamanic ritual, plant medicine, card readings and divination, and interspecies communication.
+She currently lives in Portland, OR where she is the Operational Creative Director at Corporeal Writing and an Assistant Professor of Creative Writing at Portland State.

 Our events, classes, and seminars bring the community together to hear, learn, and discuss the most compelling issues and ideas of our day.
 We hope you will join us in our downtown Literary Arts space, online, and at partnering venues across Portland and Oregon.